1977 St. Louis Cardinals (NFL) season: Week 8

-"I think we we're fortunate to catch them a little flat and we were at the top of our game" Don Coryell said after his Cardinals beat the front running Central Division leaders Vikings.
+"I think we were fortunate to catch them a little flat and we were at the top of our game" Don Coryell said after his Cardinals beat the front running Central Division leaders Vikings.
 The Cardinals rolled up 316 yards on the ground and Jim Hart completed 10 of 14 passes for 143 yards and two touchdowns.
 The short scoring passes to Wayne Morris and Terry Metcalf came in the first half.
 The two running backs each scored twice as the Cardinals piled up a 27-0 lead before Minnesota scored late in the third quarter with a 9-yard touchdown pass from Fran Tarkenton to Sammy White.
 Vikings coach Bud Grant said "The Cardinals offense is outstanding.
 We didn't think we could stop them but we did think we could outscore them.
 Had we scored a couple times when we were down there, it might have been a different game."